jobstash/app/README.md

 This section contains the step needed to run the application locally on your machine.

-1. To start the application in development, run the following command: `yarn dev:css`.
+1. To start the application in development, run the following command: `yarn dev`.
 2. Go to the `http://localhost:3000` port.
-3. To run the React Storybook: `yarn storybook:dev`.
+3. To run the React Storybook: `yarn storybook`.
 4. Open `http://localhost:6006` to view the Storybook in the browser.

 ## Features